sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/vedagaNitam/shrIdharAchAryaH/pATIgaNitam_TIkAsanAthIkRtam.md

 Râṣṭrakûṭa king Amoghavarṣa Nṛpatuṅga, who reigned from 814-15 A.D. to 877-78 A.D., and had wished prosperity to his rule, so he must have lived about 850 A.D.
 Dîksita, therefore, placed Śridharâcârya anterior to that date.

-    Subsequent writers such as Datta and [Singh](# "See B. Datta and A. N. Singh, History of Hindu Mathematics, Part I, Lahore (1935), Bibliography."), [Sabal Singh](# "See Sabal Singh, 'Time of Śridharâcârya,' Annals of the Bhandarkor Oriental Research Institute, Poona, Vol. XXXI (1950), pp. 267-272."), [Baladeva Miśra](# "See Baladeva Miśra, 'Śridharâcârya', Kashi Vidyapiṭha Rajala Jayanti Abhinandana Grantha, Banaras (1946), pp. 110-114."), N. C [Jaina](# "See N. C. Jaina, Ic., pp. 31-42."), etc., following Dîkṣita, have placed Śrîdharâcârya before Mahâvîra.
+    Subsequent writers such as Datta and Singh[^84], Bibliography."), Sabal Singh[^85], pp. 267-272."), Baladeva Miśra[^86], pp. 110-114."), N. C Jaina[^87], etc., following Dîkṣita, have placed Śrîdharâcârya before Mahâvîra.
 Datta and Singh tentatively assigned him the date 750 A.D., which is roughly midway between the dates of Brahmagupta (628 A.D.) and Mahâvîra (850 A.D.).
-   [Sabal Singh](# "l.c.")expressed the possibility of Śrîdharâcârya being anterior even to Brahmagupta but there is no chance of such a possibility, because, as we have already seen, Śridharâcârya has quoted and criticised a rule of Brahmagupta.
+   Sabal Singh[^88]expressed the possibility of Śrîdharâcârya being anterior even to Brahmagupta but there is no chance of such a possibility, because, as we have already seen, Śridharâcârya has quoted and criticised a rule of Brahmagupta.
  (2) *Weaknesses* of *Dikṣita's argument*.
 Dîkṣita's argument, though generally accepted by his successors, is not very sound as it is contradicted by the following facts :

+[^84]: "See B. Datta and A. N. Singh, History of Hindu Mathematics, Part I, Lahore (1935

+[^85]: "See Sabal Singh, 'Time of Śridharâcârya,' Annals of the Bhandarkor Oriental Research Institute, Poona, Vol. XXXI (1950

+[^86]: "See Baladeva Miśra, 'Śridharâcârya', Kashi Vidyapiṭha Rajala Jayanti Abhinandana Grantha, Banaras (1946

+[^87]: "See N. C. Jaina, Ic., pp. 31-42."

+[^88]: "l.c."

 (i) The hemistich, which Dîkṣita found ascribed to Śridharâcârya in the manuscript consulted by him, occurs in M. Raṅgâcârya's edition of the *Gaṇita-sâra-saṅgraha* as part of that work, and not as a quotation from Śrîdharâcârya.
 It exactly fits in the context and, at the same time, conforms to the metre of the chapter wherein it happens to occur.